Chapter 609 — Criminal Code

 Spring Guns

-It is a crime to set up a spring gun or similar mechanical device designed to fire when triggered by a trip wire or …
+It is a crime to set a spring gun, pitfall, deadfall, snare, or other similar dangerous weapon or device.
+A person who …

 609.666